tbarbette/refdup/README.md

                  [--keep [KEEP [KEEP ...]]]
                  FOLDER

-Find duplicate files and delete the duplicate using regex for selection.
+Find duplicate files (using md5 hash) and delete the duplicate using regex for selection.

 positional arguments:
   FOLDER                the folder to check for duplicates